xybu/ugl-server/README.md

 * 100 - Email or password not provided
 * 101 - Invalid email address
 * 102 - User not found, or email and password do not match.
+* 103 - Password should not be empty

 #### 3. logout